tradecloud/tradecloud-docs-api-v2/api/delivery-schedule.md

 * `position`: the position in the delivery schedule.
 Not to be confused with the `lines.position`.

 {% hint style="warning" %}
 The `position` may be unassigned in case of a delivery line split by a supplier.
-The ERP system must assign a position to the split delivery line and update the order line to Tradecloud.
+The buyer ERP system must assign a position to the split delivery line and update the order line to Tradecloud.
 {% endhint %}

 * `date`: the requested delivery date of this delivery schedule position.
 Date has ISO 8601 date `yyyy-MM-dd` format.
 See also [Standards](../../api/standards.md).